Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), Hungary is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
+As a member of the European Union (EU), Hungary is subject to accounting, auditing, and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
+The national framework reflects alignment with the EU acquis communautaire in the areas of corporate reporting, statutory audit, and public oversight.

 -